Ezekiel 1 – Ezekiel’s Vision of God and His Throne

 ii.
 When angelic beings appear to men and women in the Bible, they often have the likeness of a man.
 Perhaps the general form and appearance of angels is something like the general form and appearance of human beings.

 c.
 Each one had four faces: Ezekiel will describe their faces in the following lines.
-From the fact that one being had four faces perhaps indicates that some beings can comprise more than one person.
+The fact that one being had four faces perhaps indicates that some beings can comprise more than one person.
 In a way beyond our total comprehension, there is one God in three persons; perhaps the four faces indicate that these cherubim comprise one being in four persons.

 d.
 Each one had four wings: Cherubim are a very special class of angelic beings, and this is one of the few places in Scripture that tells us that wings are associated with angelic beings at all.